WurstCommander/Win10AppRemove/README.md

 # Windows 10 Apps Remove

-Powershell Skript which deinstalles / removes Windows 10 apps, even mandetory apps like XBox which can't be deinstalled via the startmenu.
+Powershell Script which deinstalls / removes Windows 10 apps, even mandatory apps like XBox which can't be deinstalled via the start menu.

 ## Instructions:

-At first I would suggest that you deinstall all apps which you don't need via the startmenu.
+At first, I would suggest that you deinstall all apps which you don't need via the start menu.
-Hover over the icon in the startmenu, right click and choose "deinstall".
+Hover over the icon in the start menu, right click and choose "deinstall".

-1. Edit the Powershell-Script and comment out the apps which you don't want to deinstall / remove.
+1. Edit the Powershell-Script and comment out the apps which you don't want to remove.
    Just put # before the line with the command like:
    #get-appxpackage -allusers *alarms* | remove-appxpackage